-Repeal of section 39A
+Repeal of section 22A

-16. Section 39A of the principal Act is repealed.
+15. Section 22A of the principal Act is repealed.

-17. Section 42(5) of the principal Act is amended by deleting the words "who is incapacitated by blindness or other physical cause from voting" and substituting the words "who, by reason of blindness or other physical disability, is unable to vote".
+- 16. Section 25 of the principal Act is amended - (a) by deleting the words ", name and description" in subsection (3)(b) and substituting the words "and name"; and - (b) by deleting the words "who is incapacitated by blindness or other physical cause from voting" in subsection (7) and substituting the words "who, by reason of blindness or other physical disability, is unable to vote".

-- 18. Section 43 of the principal Act is amended by inserting, immediately after subsection (1), the following subsections: - "(1A) An elector who is allotted to a special polling station under section 47B(1) for the purposes of the poll in an electoral division and who - (a) attends in person at a polling place in the special polling station to record his or her vote; or - (b) has his or her vote taken by a mobile polling team, deployed at the special polling station, must be treated under this section as having recorded his or her vote at the election in the electoral division for which he or she is registered.
+- 17. Section 26 of the principal Act is amended by inserting, immediately after subsection (1), the following subsections: - "(1A) An elector who is allotted to a special polling station under section 30B(1) for the purposes of the poll and who - (a) attends in person at a polling place in the special polling station to record his or her vote; or must be treated under this section as having recorded his or her vote at the election in the electoral division for which he or she is registered.